FindoraNetwork/findora-wiki/docs/modules/UTXO/2 - confidential/2 - Concepts.md

 ## The simplified model: without tracing

-The confidential transfer in Findora has a comprehensive support of tracing, which enables an *asset tracer} to see information in a confidential transfer, depending on the tracing policy, the amount, the asset type, and/or the sender's identity and attributes.
+The confidential transfer in Findora has a comprehensive support of tracing, which enables an *asset tracer* to see information in a confidential transfer, depending on the tracing policy, the amount, the asset type, and/or the sender's identity and attributes.

 To get started, we focus on the simplified model where tracing is struck.
 This allows us to focus on Bulletproofs and Ristretto ciphertexts.